WCRP-CORDEX/data-request-table/README.md

 # CORDEX-CMIP6 data request

-This repository contains a CORDEX-CMIP6 data request table that is used to create [CORDEX-CMIP6 cmor tables](https://github.com/WCRP-CORDEX/cordex-cmip6-cmor-tables).
+This repository contains a CORDEX-CMIP6 cmor table in csv format (`cmor-table/datasets.csv`) that is used to create [CORDEX-CMIP6 cmor tables](https://github.com/WCRP-CORDEX/cordex-cmip6-cmor-tables).
 Note, that this table is represented in a [tidy format](https://aeturrell.github.io/python4DS/data-tidy.html#tidy-data) which means that
 *each row represents one requested dataset*.
+This table contains all meta data required to be used with the [cmor](https://cmor.llnl.gov/) library to produce [CORDEX-CMIP6 compliant]( https://doi.org/10.5281/zenodo.10961069) datasets.

+The cmor tables, however, are independent from a (domain) specific *data request* which can be only a subset of all datasets in the cmor tables and are supposed to provide some meta data on priorities.
+These tables are also available in more human-readable xlsx format in the `data-request` subfolder.

 ## Introduction [^1]